 We are extremely proud of the standard of our pastoral care and previous inspection reports have commented very favourably on this aspect of the school.
-(ISI Inspection report 2016 and ISI boarding report 2013).
+(ISI Inspection report 2023 and ISI Inspection report 2016).
 The welfare and happiness of every child is of huge importance to us and we constantly strive to ensure that all children are happy and carefully and sensitively guided.

 We encourage children to be open and honest and to discuss problems and issues with each other and with staff.
 In addition to dedicated house parents and matrons every child has a tutor with whom they meet regularly.
 There is a diverse range of children in the School and we want every child whatever their strengths and weaknesses, to feel valued and cared for.
 This lies at the core of our purpose.

 The School values tolerance, kindness and good manners very highly and there is a strong moral code that pervades the School.